 After YRF’s Dilwale Dulhania Le Jayenge (1995), Switzerland and Europe became hotspots once more.

 Yash Chopra did more for Swiss tourism than their own marketing department.
 His is a much-revered name there.
 Foreign tourism boards started actively luring the Indian filmmakers abroad after the success of DDLJ.
 Zindagi Na Milegi Dobara (2011), for example, felt like a two hour commercial for Spain.
+Blast from the past: This film started the trend of shooting abroad

 Let’s hope things get to normal soon and shooting units start travelling abroad again.
 More on: Blast from the past This film started the trend of shooting abroad, Sangam, An Evening In Paris, Dilwale Dulhania Le Jayenge